vejmartin/vcpkg/docs/maintainers/vcpkg_from_git.md

 A list of patches to be applied to the extracted sources.

 Relative paths are based on the port directory.

+### TARGET_DIRECTORY
+The directory to extract the repository in.

+### NAME
+The name of the git repository.
+Defaults to the port name.

 ## Notes:
 `OUT_SOURCE_PATH`, `REF`, and `URL` must be specified.